PandasThumb/pandasthumb.github.io/_posts/2021/2021-03-08-creationism-accreditation.md

 (Readers may remember that Charles Darwin, in his Autobiography, expressed his repugnance towards the “damnable doctrine” of punishment of unbelievers, and that his widow wished to suppress his remarks on the grounds that [surely nobody really believed anything of the sort any more](http://darwin-online.org.uk/content/frameset?itemID=F1497&viewtype=side&pageseq=89).)

-My present concern, however, is not with the content of this Statement of Faith, but with Trac’s enforcement of it.
+My present concern, however, is not with the content of this Statement of Faith, but with Tracs’s enforcement of it.
 Since its inception, Christianity has given rise to endless differences of doctrine and interpretation.
 Yet Tracs claims the right to determine which particular doctrines and interpretations an institution must adhere to, and which historic creeds and statements it must accept, before it will recognize that institution as Christian.
 Power indeed!